julwil/bazo-block-explorer/README.md

 $ sudo cp -r source/ ../../../../bin
 $ cd GODIRECTORY/bin
 ```
 From the explorer’s directory, it can now be started using the following arguments.
+DATA must either be "data" or "nodata", depending on whether the data retrieval mechanism should run.
+PORT on which the block-explorer should reachable on localhost.
 The username and password are the values defined in the database setup step.
-DATA must either be "data" or "nodata", depending on whether the data retrieval mechanism should run.
 ```sh
 $ ./bazo-block-explorer DATA :PORT USERNAME PASSWORD
 ```